Pengpeng1999/RDLK1/README.md

 # RDLK: Low-Rank Topology-Attribute Decoupling for Link Prediction

-This repository contains the reference implementation of **RDLK**, a subgraph-based link prediction method that constructs topology and attribute features through low-rank decomposition and similar-subgraph retrieval.
+This repository contains the implementation of **RDLK**, a subgraph-based link prediction method that constructs topology and attribute features through low-rank decomposition and similar-subgraph retrieval.

 The code is associated with the manuscript: